☰ Menu

 A Scottish influence in country dancing was fashionable amongst elite dancers of the early 19th century.
 A commentator in the Dublin Evening Packet and Correspondent newspaper for the 3rd April 1834 (in turn quoting from the Court Journal of a slightly earlier date) complained of Princess Charlotte's Scottish dancing master of the late 1800s that: by the time the Princess Charlotte became of an age to appear in the mazy round, Jenkins had transformed the leading belles of the day into so many effigies of cork, bounding up and down without grace or measure.
 The implication is that athletic Scottish steps with hopping motions were also being used in country dancing, they were not universally approved of.

 Two early 19th century books offer particularly significant advice for dance steps.
 One of these documents was F.J.
 Lambert's 1815 Treatise on Dancing, the other is Francis Peacock's 1805 Sketches on the Practice of Dancing.
 We've written more of Lambert elsewhere, you might like to follow the link.
 Peacock wrote of the popular Scottish steps including the Minor Kemkóssy Setting or Footing Step which is an easy familiar step, much used by the English in their Country dances.
 You have only to place the right foot behind the left, sink and hop upon it, then do the same with the left foot behind the right. (a description that matches that of the A.D. master from 1764).
 Numerous sources refer to Scottish and Irish steps being introduced to English Country Dancing towards the end of the 18th Century, so Peacock's other steps might have been used too.
 One of the early hints for a range of steps comes from a Scottish dancing master called Mr Stevenson in 1782 (Caledonian Mercury, 18th December 1782), he explicitly advertised that he taught the Steps for the British Country Dances.
 The Manchester based Mr Luca even advertised in 1778 (Manchester Mercury, 27th January 1778) that he offers the Opportunity of an EVENING SCHOOL, to facilitate the proper Mode of English Dancing, by introducing the Variety of French Steps, mostly used in French Dancing.
-We've previously commented on how French Cotillion dancing figures were absorbed into English Country Dancing in the 1770s, it's probable that French Steps were also being absorbed at the same time, and that waves of Scotch and Irish influences followed.
-By 1800 (based on the adverts of dancing masters) the mainstream of social dancing had a significantly broadened vocabulary for steps compared to just 30 years earlier, the value of dancing with Steps had been widely recognised.
+We've previously commented on how French Cotillion dancing figures were absorbed into English Country Dancing across the 1770s, it's probable that French Steps were also being absorbed at the same time.
+As early as 1773 a Hull based dancing master named Mr Southern published a set of Country Dances in the manner of Cotillons, it consisted of English Country Dances arranged using Cotillion dancing steps including the glisade, chasse, rigadoon, ballance and countretemps.
+Southern may have been an early proponent of the idea but by around 1800 (based on the adverts of dancing masters) the mainstream of social dancing had a significantly broadened vocabulary for steps compared to just 30 years earlier.
+First French steps were introduced, then the waves of Scotch and Irish influences followed, by the early 19th century the value of Country Dancing with Steps had been widely recognised.

 There was, however, a backlash.
 The author of the 1811 Mirror of the Graces, an etiquette guide for young ladies, advised against the use of fancy balletic steps in social dances (foreshadowing the similar advice from Edward Payne quoted above):